Fintech

 We do not include companies that serve finance as one of several industries.

 Looking back to 2016, mortgages & lending was the largest segment together with payments, while crypto & defi was just nascent.
-Fast forward to 2022, crypto & defi is now the largest segment with payments, while mortgages & lending has shrunk significantly.

 Comparison with other industries